Regulation A Lawyers – Regulation A White Paper

 1. Overview of the Regulation A Exemption

-On March 25, 2015, the Securities and Exchange Commission (the “SEC”) adopted final rules to implement Section 401 of the Jumpstart Our Business Startups (JOBS) Act by expanding Regulation A into two tiers.
+On March 25, 2015, the Securities and Exchange Commission (the “SEC”) created Regulation A+ by adopting final rules to implement Section 401 of the Jumpstart Our Business Startups (JOBS) Act by expanding Regulation A into two tiers.
 As amended, Regulation A is sometimes referred to as Regulation A+.
 Regulation A has had a notable impact on companies going public.
-One key benefit of Regulation A+ is that companies using Regulation A+ can comply with scaled down SEC reporting obligations.
+One key benefit of Regulation A+ is that companies using Regulation A+ can comply with scaled down SEC reporting requirements.